Widen/react-modal/README.md

 ## Fork notes

+It appears the main react-modal project has not seen any code movement in a while, so this seemed the best direction for now.

-This project was forked by Widen to:
+This project was forked to:

 - fix a keyboard issue that occurs with [nested models](https://github.com/reactjs/react-modal/issues/801) which occurs in one of our main workflows and is critical for accessibility.

-Accessible modal dialog component for React.JS.
-Widen created this fork to fix a safari focus issue that was blocking our development.
-It appears the main react-modal project has not seen any code movement in a while, so this seemed the best direction for now.

 ## Table of Contents